BigstoneDevelopment/datapack/README.md

 - Following a consistent set of design rules to make components compatible with each other

 At this point, it’s no longer just “big redstone”, which is why I call it Bigstone!

+>> Check out docs/standards.md for more standards info.
+Your component won't be accept if it doesn't follow